 Many hospitals have 'pet therapy.'
 Everything in the hospital is a therapy.
 I think it is stupid to have dogs (except seeing eye dogs) in the hospital as 1) they bypass hand washing and 2) when cultured they are chock full of pathogens including Clostridium difficile, Extended-spectrum beta-lactamase Escherichia coli, extended-spectrum cephalosporinase Escherichia coli, Salmonella, Pasteurella multocida or Pasteurella canis, Malassezia pachydermatis, Giardia, Toxocara canis and Ancylostoma caninum.

 Household dogs and cats can serve as a reservoir for pathogenic E. coli and subsequent cystitis (PubMed) and MRSA.
+Raw cat food is the source of ESBL producing Enterobacteriaceae in cat shit.
+And cats do lick their butts before they bite you.
+So there is more than toxoplasma in that litter box.
+(PubMed).
 How do humans get it.
 Hate to tell you this, but dogs and cats lick their ass and you pet them or let them lick you.

 Goats and Sheep: Brucella, Bacillis anthrasis, Campylobacter, Cryptosporidia, Enterohemorrhagic Escherichia coli O157-H7, Erysipeloid, Giardiasis, Leptospira, Listeria, Psittacosis, Q fever, Rocky Mountain spotted fever, Salmonella, Toxoplasma, Tularemia.
 Viral encephalitis, West Nile encephalitis, Yersinia.